navis-org/pymaid/README.md

 *Important*: there is a `pymaid` package on PyPI which has _nothing_ to do with this pymaid!

-To install bleeding edge from Github:
+To install the bleeding edge from Github:

 ```bash
 pip3 install git+git://github.com/schlegelp/pymaid@master